Murder of Sharron Prior: Connection to an attempted kidnapping

-At the same time of Prior's disappearance, a 22-year-old woman reported that a tall, white English-speaking man with blue eyes, brown hair, and a mustache attempted to kidnap her at knifepoint.
+At the same time of Prior's disappearance, a 22-year-old woman reported that a tall, white, English-speaking man with blue eyes, brown hair, and a mustache attempted to kidnap her at knifepoint.
 It had happened on the same street that Prior was abducted and the suspicion was raised that it was the same perpetrator.

 Later advances

 In June 2022, advances in DNA testing technology made it possible for investigators to conduct DNA testing.
 DNA had been extracted from the T-shirt found at the original crime scene.

 In May 2023, Prior's murder was solved thanks to new DNA testing techniques and the persistence of Prior's family.
 The police revealed that the DNA matched the Romine family, from Charleston, West Virginia, United States.
 The DNA samples had been sent to a laboratory in West Virginia, and then matched to Romine's relatives using genealogical websites.
-As a result, police required that the body of Franklin Maywood Romine, who died in 1983, be exhumed. Éric Racicot, the Longueuil Police detective on the case, said local databases showed Romine had two addresses in Montreal and Longueuil at the time of the murder of Prior.
+As a result, police required that the body of Franklin Maywood Romine, who died in 1982, be exhumed. Éric Racicot, the Longueuil Police detective on the case, said local databases showed Romine had two addresses in Montreal and Longueuil at the time of the murder of Prior.
 Romine had an extensive criminal record and had encounters with Montreal and American police, including one rape conviction, but was not initially a suspect in Prior's killing.

 Franklin Romine's DNA matched with the evidence found at Prior's murder scene and his physical description matched that of the man who tried to abduct the woman on Wellington Street.
 Additionally, Romine's car was compatible with the tire tracks found near Prior's body, confirming that Romine was Prior's murderer.
-Since Romine is dead, no charges will be called against him and the case has now been closed.
+Since Romine is dead, no charges were called against him and the case has now been closed.

 Prior's sister Doreen said, "The solving of Sharron's case will never bring Sharron back, but knowing that her killer is no longer on this Earth and won't kill anymore, brings us to somewhat of a closure."